knpuniversity/phpstorm/knpu/fast-navigating.md

 ## Clicking into Functions

-In this case, if I wanted to know exactly where this `createForm()` function livesd, I would just hold command and click into it -- so don't forget about that shortcut as well.
+In this case, if I wanted to know exactly where this `createForm()` function lives, I would just hold command and click into it -- so don't forget about that shortcut as well.
 We can do the same thing here for `handleRequest` if we needed to know where that is.
 Clicking that will take us right into this core Symfony spot and again we can look around